Archive for the ‘Number Placement’ Category:

 or solve online (using our beta test of Penpa-Edit tools; use tab to shift between number entry and shading modes.)

-Author/Opus: This is the 2nd puzzle from guest contributor Emin Erzurumluoğlu.
+Author/Opus: This is the 97th puzzle from our contributing puzzlemaster Ashish Kumar.

 Rules: Fill each row and column of the grid with the digits 1 to 4 and two blackened cells.
 Numbers outside the grid indicate the sum of the digits between the two blackened cells in that row or column.
 Blackened cells are allowed to touch.
 Or see here.